IncognitoQuack/Research-Paper/README.md

 ---

 ## License
-This repository operates under the **[Creative Commons Attribution 4.0 International (CC BY 4.0)](LICENSE)** license.
+This repository operates under the **[MIT](LICENSE)** license.
 All contributions are freely accessible and shareable, with appropriate credit to their authors.

 ---